Splitting Symplectic Monodromy: The birational projective plane

 \section{The birational projective plane}

 Let $X$ denote the `universal mirror' to log CY surfaces constructed in \cite[Section 2.5]{Keating-Ward} (where it is denoted $M_\mathrm{univ}$).
-It is a Stein manifold of infinite type.
+It is a Stein manifold of infinite type, obtained by attaching an infinite sequence of 2-handles to $T^*S^2$, one attached along the Legendrian conormal for every isotopy class of oriented simple closed curve on $T^2$.
+It is also the total space of a Lagrangian torus fibration over $\bR^2$ with countably many singular fibres, over $\bZ^2\backslash\{0\}$, with invariant directions all passing through the origin (this ensures that the symplectic form is exact).
 In abuse of notation, we will write

 for the quotient of \emph{exact} (but not necessarily compactly supported) symplectomorphisms by compactly supported Hamiltonian isotopy.
 Let $\Omega = dx/x \wedge dy/y$ denote the standard meromorphic volume form on $\bP^2$.
 The volume-preserving Cremona group $\Bir(\bP^2,\Omega)$ is the group of birational maps which preserve $\Omega$.
 Let $\Bir_e(\bP^2,\Omega)$ be the subgroup of the volume-preserving Cremona group which is generated by $SL_2(\bZ)$ together with the basic birational cluster transformation $E$, with